 Cllr Krupesh Hirani graduated with a Politics degree from the University of Nottingham in 2007 and has developed strong hands-on experience in the political sector (not for profit, private and party political); working with the Labour Party at their Victoria Street Head Quarters under the Campaigns Team Unit, campaigning for the British Youth Council, working for Barry Gardiner MP in the House of Commons and being on the Parliament and Government Programme at the Hansard Society.

 He then went on to work as a Policy and Business Development Officer for the new public affairs think tank, yesMinister specialising in the Welfare to Work sector.
 He now provides Policy and Research expertise for a national disability charity and campaigns on their behalf.
-He is currently mentored through the Operation Black Vote shadowing scheme by Rt Hon David Lammy MP.
+He was mentored through the Operation Black Vote shadowing scheme by Rt Hon David Lammy MP.

 He stood as a Labour Party candidate for the 2010 local elections and in May 2010, he was successfully elected as Councillor to the London Borough of Brent, representing Dudden Hill Ward.
 In 2012, he joined the Council’s leading Executive group after becoming the Lead Member for Adults and Health making him the youngest person in the Country to hold this portfolio.